 - Laboratory studies: bilirubin, liver function test

 Treatment is not needed for asymptomatic patients.
 Laparoscopic cholecystectomy or open cholecystectomy should be performed for the patients with symptomatic gallstones.

 In acute stage, general measures include bed rest, intravenous fluids, no oral alimentation or a light diet, relief of pain, and antibiotics treatment.

-For patients with asymptomatic gallstones, fat and calorie-lowering diet, adequate water intake, and regular OPD follow-up are recommended.
+For patients with asymptomatic gallstones, fat and calorie-lowering diet, avoid overeating, adequate water intake, and regular OPD follow-up are recommended.